Long COVID – long-term effects of COVID-19

 Anyone who suffers from a severe case of COVID-19 is at a higher risk of developing long COVID.
 However, long-term consequences are also possible following mild cases and infections without symptoms.

-Long-COVID can affect both adults and children following a coronavirus infection.
+Long COVID can affect both adults and children.

 People with long COVID report a wide range of physical and psychological symptoms.
 These can be so severe that they reduce people’s quality of life, make their everyday life difficult and impair their working and social life.